Error When Using Quicken Online Services: OL-293 or OL-294

 Note: Quicken Bill Pay is a 3rd party fee-for-service provided for Quicken customers.
 If you don't have a Quicken Bill Pay account but have activated your account in Quicken for this service, the server will not recognize the non-existent login and return this error.

-Third, verify your password
+Fourth, verify your password

 With the convenience of the Password Vault in Quicken comes the opportunity to forget to change your password in Quicken when it has been changed at the financial institution.
 To update your password in Quicken: